ncgr/lis_gene_families/scripts/README.md

 These are the scripts that were used in concert with those bundled with Chado.

 ## perl
 Perl scripts that are pertinent to the LIS data loading pipeline.
+See README.md in this directory for a description of the pipeline.

 ## bash
 Composed of loaders that call perl scripts in the pipeline iteratively on a bulk of files.